svenvermeulen/learnk8s/k8s/2-horizontal-pod-autoscaler.md

 - monitor: publishes some metrics about the HPA (total reconciliations and their duration; total metrics calculated and duration)
 - queue: a rate-limited queue of work items.
 When `HPA`s are added or updated, a corresponding work item is added to this queue

-some additional dependencies are set after construction of `HorizontalController`:
+Some additional dependencies are set after construction of `HorizontalController`:
 - hpaLister
 - podLister
 - replicaCalc - a `ReplicaCalculator` used to calculate the target number of replicas